EricThomson/practical_python/getting_started.md

 Give yourself some time to read/work on the week 0 notebook.

 # 4. Celebrate!
 If you have made it through the steps above, then pat yourself on the back and take a break.
-If you can do all that before even meeting for the first class, then I guarantee you can use Python to run cool data analysis, visualization, and machine learning applications.
+You are well on your way to using Python for cool data analysis, visualization, and machine learning applications.
 Most importantly, you are ready for our first actual class.
 You have parked your car facing downhill, ready to release the parking break and move fast and break things!